doctrine/dbal/UPGRADE.md

 # Upgrade to 3.5

+## Deprecated extension via Doctrine Event Manager

+Extension of the library behavior via Doctrine Event Manager has been deprecated.

+The following methods and properties have been deprecated:
+- `AbstractPlatform::$_eventManager`,
+- `AbstractPlatform::getEventManager()`,
+- `AbstractPlatform::setEventManager()`,
+- `Connection::$_eventManager`,
+- `Connection::getEventManager()`.

 ## Deprecated extension via connection events

 Subscription to the `postConnect` event has been deprecated.
 Use one of the following replacements for the standard